-On this page you can see details of some of the clubs we have run in the past, which also include:
+Later on this page you can see details of some of the clubs we have run in the past, which also include Code Club, Cookery, Gymnastics, Drama and Learning Support (for Year 6 children).

 Children from Year 2, 3 and 4 can attend Art Club, they enjoy using a variety of materials to complete paintings, collages, sketches.
 The children are developing their artistic skills and creating some lovely pieces of work.